Dhruv-2003/DevNS/README.md

 So what you are waiting for ?
 Go and grab your own DNS .
 You get a NFT too , check it out on opensea and feel free to use your DNS anywhere you want.

+Upcoming features : UI & UX , Landing / Home page , Attachement of DNS with portfolio or Resume, so you can show it around the world , just with your own DNS .
+Optimize it for different screen size and mobile page.

 Built with @_buildspace